A discontinuous-skeletal method for advection-diffusion-reaction on general meshes: Discrete setting

 \begin{assumption}[Compatible mesh sequence] \begin{inparaenum}[(i)] \item Any mesh cell belongs to one and only one subdomain $\Omega_i$ of the partition $P_\Omega$; \item Any mesh face having an intersection with the interface $\Int$ (of positive $(d-1)$-dimensional Hausdorff measure) is included in one of the two sets $\Int[\pm]$; \item In any mesh face such that the diffusion coefficient vanishes on both of its sides, the normal component of $\vel$ is nonzero in a subset of positive measure. \end{inparaenum} \end{assumption}

 The simplicial submesh in Assumption~\ref{def:adm.Th} is just a theoretical tool used to prove the results in Section~\ref{sec:setting:tools}, and it is not used in the actual construction of the discretization method.
 Furthermore, a straightforward consequence of Assumption~\ref{def:comp.Th}(i) is that $\diff$ is piecewise constant on $\Th$.
 Assumption~\ref{def:comp.Th}(ii) is important in the error analysis so that the face unknowns on $\Int$ capture the exact solution from the diffusive side.
+In practice, this assumption is not restrictive since the faces of the original mesh can be split to satisfy Assumption~\ref{def:comp.Th}(ii).
 Assumption~\ref{def:comp.Th}(iii) can be avoided by adding some crosswind diffusion to the stabilization of the advective-reactive bilinear form in the spirit of a Lax--Friedrichs flux, so that the difference between cell- and face-based DOFs is always penalized on faces included in the nondiffusive region.